A bike’s stem performs a fundamentally simple job, its basic purpose being to ensure the handlebars are securely clamped to the fork steerer.

 However the stem type, materials and dimensions – length of stem, degree of rise – play a pivotal role in how a bike fits and handles, so it’s important to choose carefully.

+Don’t want to read our in-depth best bike stem buying guide?
 Go directly to the relevant products on the Chain Reaction Cycles website via the links below:

 Or, read on for more information on how to choose the right stem for your BMX, MTB or road bike.